Boulware Vacuum vs. Regularity: Thoughts on Anomaly-Induced Effective Action: Discussion and Conclusion

 One may think that the discrepancy in the asymptotic behavior of the RSET at infinity~\eqref{eq:asymptotic_behavior_RSET} seems similar to the result in \cite{Balbinot:1999ri, Balbinot:1999vg}.
-In their analysis, the RSET obtained from the Reigert action \cite{Riegert:1984kt} can reproduce the leading behavior near the horizon and at infinity for the Boulware state, the Unruh state, and the Israel-Hartle-Hawking state, respectively.
+In their analysis, the RSET obtained from the Riegert action \cite{Riegert:1984kt} can reproduce the leading behavior near the horizon and at infinity for the Boulware state, the Unruh state, and the Israel-Hartle-Hawking state, respectively.
 On the other hand, they show that subleading behavior cannot be reproduced in each state.
 This comes from the fact that Weyl invariant terms are usually neglected when calculating the RSET from the anomaly-induced effective action.
 Such circumstances apply to our case as well.
-However, in our case, we are unable to reproduce even the leading behavior of the Boulware state since there is no degree of freedom to do so.
-Therefore, further investigation is needed to understand the origin of such behavior.
+In our case, we cannot reproduce even the leading behavior of the Boulware state since there are no degrees of freedom to do so.
+Nevertheless, our analysis cannot completely exclude the possibility that the Boulware state is actually consistent due to the disregarded Weyl invariant term.
+Precisely speaking, what we have shown is that one of the following three conditions is incompatible with the others; \begin{inparaenum}[(1)] \item regularities of the auxiliary scalar fields and RSET at $r=0$, \item Boulware state, \item the anomaly-induced effective action \cite{Riegert:1984kt} or its local field formulation \cite{Riegert:1984kt, Shapiro:1994ww, Balbinot:1999vg, Balbinot:1999ri, Mazur:2001aa, Mottola:2006ew}. \end{inparaenum} Although further investigation is needed to identify which factor causes this incompatibility, our results imply that the choice of vacuum requires attention.

+This work focused on the proper configuration of the static auxiliary scalar fields and their SETs in horizonless regular spacetimes.
+In principle, the RSET could be computed by summing over mode functions of quantum fields, followed by regularization and subtraction of divergences.
+In regular spacetime, the mode functions should satisfy the regularity at the center.
+If the central regularity affects the long-distance behavior of low-frequency modes and if their contributions to the RSET is non-negligible, then we might observe nontrivial asymptotic behavior of the RSET in the distant region, similarly to how the (static and dynamical) tidal Love number of a regular compact object depends on the internal structure of the object.
+Such a cross-check analysis based on mode decomposition will deepen our understanding of semiclassical gravity.